skmonir/mango/README.md

 # Available Commands as example
-1. `mango setc 1521`: sets current working contest
+1. `mango setc 1521`: sets current working contest ID
 2. `mango configure`: opens the config.json file to update & save configuration

 3. `mango parse 1521`: command 1 + parses samples of all the problems for specified contest ID